greenboxal/doggohub/doc/university/glossary/README.md

 ### Perforce

 The company that produces Helix.
 A commercial, proprietary, centralised VCS well known for its ability to version files of any size and type.
-They OEM a re-branded version of GitLab called "GitSwarm" that is tightly integrated with their "GitFusion" product, which in turn represents a portion of a Helix repository (called a depot) as a git repo.
+They OEM a re-branded version of DoggoHub called "GitSwarm" that is tightly integrated with their "GitFusion" product, which in turn represents a portion of a Helix repository (called a depot) as a git repo.

 ### Phabricator